fsprojects/FSharp.Data/README.md

 and scripts.
 It implements F# type providers for working with structured file formats (CSV, JSON and XML) and for accessing the WorldBank and Freebase data.
 It also includes helpers for parsing JSON files and for sending HTTP requests.

+We're open to contributions from anyone.
+If you want to help out but don't know where to start, you can take one of the [Up-For-Grabs](https://github.com/fsharp/FSharp.Data/issues?labels=up-for-grabs&state=open) issues, or help to improve the [documentation][3].

+You can see the version history [here](RELEASE_NOTES.md).

 ## Building

 - Simply build FSharp.Data.sln in Visual Studio, Mono Develop, or Xamarin Studio.
 You can also use the FAKE script: